serhiya92/Heroes3Editor/README.md

 repository is archived as I no longer have time to maintain it.
 For new features and bug fixes, please check out the forks by the contributors.*

-# Heroes of Might and Magic 3 (HoMM3) Savegame Editor
-Download the latest binary release ell, I want to learn Windows Presentation Foundation (WPF) by doing a project, and I recently got back into playing HoMM3 after discovering the wonderful [HoMM3 HD Mod](https://sites.google.com/site/heroes3hd/).
-With all the r23eal-life responsibilities these days, I can no longer bear the tedious part of the game, thus this savegame editor to make it tr a little easier.

 ## Usage and Featureszip file (e.g. *Heroes3Editor-v1.0.zip*) from the
 [Releases section](https://github.com/cysun/Heroes3Editoreers/rel